Amazon tests new fashion shopping service for Prime members

-Amazon.com is stepping up its bid for the apparel market with a new service dubbed Prime Wardrobe, which ships a box of clothes to shoppers and lets them send them back for free, paying only for what they keep.
+Amazon.com is stepping up its bid for the apparel market with a new service dubbed Prime Wardrobe, which ships a box of clothes to shoppers and lets them send items back for free, paying only for what they keep.

-Amazon.com is stepping up its efforts in the apparel market with a new service dubbed Prime Wardrobe, which ships a box of clothes to shoppers and lets them send them back for free, paying only for what they keep.
+Amazon.com is stepping up its efforts in the apparel market with a new service dubbed Prime Wardrobe, which sends shoppers a box of clothes of their choice and lets them send them back for free, paying only for what they keep.

-The service is in “beta” mode — that means, it’s a pilot, for now only accessible to those Amazon invites to try it out.
+The service is in “beta” mode — that means it’s a pilot, for now only accessible to those Amazon invites to try it out.

-It addresses the difficulties of a key, lucrative apparel segment where Amazon and the merchants that operate on its platform have become big players, even as traditional brick-and -mortar retailers suffer.
+It addresses the difficulties of a key, lucrative apparel segment where Amazon and the merchants that operate on its platform have become big players, even as traditional brick-and-mortar retailers suffer.

 Analysts with Cowen have said that the e-commerce giant might surpass struggling department store Macy’s this year in terms of apparel sales.
 But in fashion it’s hard for an online merchant to satisfy the need by many customers to try things out at a store before they buy.